Article • 27 min read

 7. Bad customer experience template

 In an ideal world, customer service teams will deliver an exceptional customer experience with every interaction.
-But when a customer has a negative experience, it’s important to approach the next interaction with the right language, tone, and message.
+However, when a customer has a negative experience, it’s important to approach the next interaction with the right language, tone, and message.

 Dear [Customer Name],